 Union, FR, Jan 1944: to investigate Maquis strength, Savone region.

-Varro, BE, 1944: FN Delphine, mission to investigate arrests in Tybalt organization.
+Varro, BE, 1944: FN Delphine, a mission to investigate arrests in Tybalt organization.

 Vivacious, DE, 1944/1945: agent (2/Lt Baker Byrne) sent to sabotage the Bruno Hintze precision engineering works in Berlin, active in the production of V2 rocket components.
 Not successful, but agent managed to return to Britain.